fluxninja/aperture/docs/content/self-hosting/controller/kubernetes/namespace-scoped/namespace-scoped.md

    [here](/reference/configuration/controller.md#etcd) and Prometheus are available [here](/reference/configuration/controller.md#prometheus).

-   **Note**: Please ensure that the flag `web.enable-remote-write-receiver` is enabled on your existing Prometheus instance, as it is required by the Aperture Controller.
+   **Note**: Ensure that the flag `web.enable-remote-write-receiver` is enabled on your existing Prometheus instance, as it is required by the Aperture Controller.

 3. If you want to modify the default parameters or the Aperture Controller configuration, for example `log`, you can update the `values.yaml` file and